Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Adhesive Rings and Boundedness of Torsion Modules

 \begin{defn} An algebra $A$ over a complete, topologically universally $I$-adically adhesive ring $R$ is {\it admissible} if $A$ is topologically finite type over $R$ and $I$-torsion free. \end{defn}

-\begin{lemma} Let $R$ be an $I$-adically complete, $I$-adically topologically universally adhessive ring (see Definition~\ref{defn:tu-adhesive}), and $A\to B$ be a finite injective morphism of $I$-adically complete $R$-algebras.
+\begin{lemma} Let $R$ be an $I$-adically complete, $I$-adically topologically universally adhesive ring (see Definition~\ref{defn:tu-adhesive}), and $A\to B$ be a finite injective morphism of $I$-adically complete $R$-algebras.
 Suppose that $B$ is topologically finite type over $R$, and $A\subset B$ is saturated in $B$ (See Definition~\ref{defn:I-tors}).
-Then $A$ is a topologically finite type $R$-algebra. \end{lemma} \begin{proof} The main non-formal part of the proof of Lemma~\ref{lemma:formal-Artin-Tate} is to show that $A$ is finite over $A'$.
-This follows from~\ref{lemma:adhesive-formal-general}. \end{proof}
+Then $A$ is a topologically finite type $R$-algebra. \end{lemma} \begin{proof} The proof is analogous to that of Lemma~\ref{lemma:formal-Artin-Tate} and again the only difficulty lies in showing that $A$ is finite over $A'$ (as defined in the proof of Lemma~\ref{lemma:formal-Artin-Tate}).
+This follows from Lemma~\ref{lemma:adhesive-formal-general}(\ref{lemma:adhesive-formal-general-3}). \end{proof}